Anti-Spyware Profile Models

 )

-# Create rules
+# Create the profile with multiple rules using dictionary

 "block_ip": {